 There are three types of personalization keys: client, server, and transient (or session).
-Client personalization keys are personalization keys are persisted on the SAP Mobile Server.
+Client personalization keys are persisted in the local database.
+Server personalization keys are persisted on the SAP Mobile Server.
 Session personalization keys are not persisted and are lost when the device application terminates.